About hGH Injections, Adrenal Fatigue and Chronic Fatigue Treatment

 Natural secretagogue is the most practical approach, there are no side effects.

 This category of hGH products uses amino acids as “secretagogues,” which stimulate the pituitary gland to produce hGH.
-Other proprietary agents are usually part of the powder/tablet mix, which provide each product with a presumed marketing advantage.
+Other proprietary agents are usually part of the powder/tablet mix, which provides each product with a presumed marketing advantage.
 Studies show that certain amino acid combinations such as L-lysine and L-arginine, L-ornithine and L-glutamine can stimulate pituitary hGH.
-While this is theoretically plausible and positive clinical results have been widely reported, published double blind controlled studies show evidence that these other proprietary factors provide additional pituitary hGH secretion is still incomplete at best.
+While this is theoretically plausible and positive clinical results have been widely reported, published double-blind controlled studies show evidence that these other proprietary factors provide additional pituitary hGH secretion is still incomplete at best.

 Most studies reveal at least two grams of amino acids are needed to have any effect on pituitary hGH stimulation.

+So, what about hgh injections and glutamine?
 Glutamine is the most abundant amino acid in the body and causes GH secretion.
 It is a conditional amino acid as the body may not be able to synthesize it under stressful conditions.
 Traditionally it has been used to strengthen the immune system.
 The standard anti-aging intake is 50 mg to 1 gm twice daily.

 Glutamine is a neurotransmitter in the brain.
 It is essential for proper brain functions, immune functions, kidneys, pancreas, bladder, and liver functions.